Remi-Coulom/joedb/doc/source/concurrency.rst

 -------

-The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.
+The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the database can only occur during a lock.
 This is done with transaction function that takes a lambda as parameter, and executes it between a lock_pull and a push_unlock.

 .. literalinclude:: ./tutorial/concurrency_tutorial.cpp